sys-bio/IridiumSimulator/README.md

 Interactive desktop simulator (Windows/Mac) for systems biology.
 Built on top of the simulation engine [libroadrunner](https://github.com/sys-bio/roadrunner).

-Supports: Time course simulation, steady-state, realt-time interactive simulation, parameter scans, slider control, sensitivity analysis (MCA), and network structural analysis.

-It uses the [antimony](https://github.com/sys-bio/antimony) format to enter models and is fully SBML compliant[SBML](https://github.com/sbmlteam/libsbml).
+Supports: Time course simulation, steady-state, real-time interactive simulation, parameter scans, slider control, MCA style sensitivity analysis (https://en.wikipedia.org/wiki/Metabolic_control_analysis), and network structural analysis.
+It uses the [antimony](https://github.com/sys-bio/antimony) format to describe models and is fully [SBML](https://github.com/sbmlteam/libsbml) compliant.

 Here are some screenshots to show you what it looks like: